SamambaMan/pygeoirish/README.md

 |  11               |  2            |
 ```

 This seems much better!
-Not only the number of missing addresses didn`t changed (somewhat expected), but the matching distribution is much mor concentrated in the lower colision count area, with lower colision counts across the board.
+Not only the number of missing addresses didn`t changed (somewhat expected), but the matching distribution is much more concentrated in the lower colision count area, with lower colision counts across the board.

 Does it have qualitative improovements?